cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/01-preparing_data.md

 ```

 ## Summary
 In this section we have learned how to organise files and folders when starting a bioinformatic analysis.
-This is very important as it will likely make things easier especially when you want to access scripts, or your results for instance for further downstream analsis.
-We have also learned how to download NCBI public genomes, and performing quick stats for our sample reads for each barcode.
+This is very important as it will likely make things easier especially when you want to access scripts, or your results for further downstream analysis.
+We have also learned how to download NCBI public genomes, and performing quick stats on our sample reads barcodes.

 ::: {.callout-tip}
 #### Key Points